Scientific: Eriobotrya japonica

 USDA 7-11

-Landscape Use: Edible fruits, screen background large shrub for mesic and oasis landscape gardens in the Phoenix area.
+Landscape Use: Edible fruit crop, screen background large shrub for mesic and oasis landscape gardens in the Phoenix area.

-Form & Character: Evergreen woody large shrub to small tree depending on how it is trained, imposing, full, dense, mesic, formal.
+Form & Character: Upright large shrub to small tree depending on how it is trained, imposing, full, dense, mesic, formal, evokes a sense of 'garden'.

-Growth Habit: Moderate growth rate eventually reaching 15-20 feet (taller in climates with less extreme heat) with a somewhat lesser spread, dense canopy
+Growth Habit: Evergreen, woody, broadleaf perennial large shrub to small tree, moderate growth rate eventually reaching 15 to 20 feet (taller in climates with less extreme heat) with a somewhat lesser spread, dense canopy.

-Foliage/Texture: Leaves mostly whorled at the branch tips, elliptical-lanceolate to obovate lanceolate, 5" to 12" in length and 3" to 4" in in width; dark-green and glossy on the upper surface, whitish-or rusty-hairy beneath, thick, stiff, with conspicuous parallel, oblique veins, each usually terminating at the margin in a short, prickly point, coarsely serrate; coarse texture.
+Foliage/Texture: Leaves mostly whorled at the branch tips, elliptical-lanceolate to obovate lanceolate, 5- to 12-inches long and 3- to 4-inches wide; dark-green and glossy on the upper surface, whitish-or rusty-hairy beneath, thick, stiff, with conspicuous parallel, oblique veins, each usually terminating at the margin in a short, prickly point, coarsely serrate; coarse texture.

 Seasonal Color: None